• Skip to main content

 Chia "Egg"

 • In a small bowl, stir together the chia seeds and water.
-Allow sitting until it’s time to use it in the recipe.
-Stir it a couple of times.
+Let it sit until ready to use, stirring a couple of times while it thickens.

 Veggie Burger

-• In a bowl, crumble the tofu with your hands and mix in soy sauce.
+• In a bowl, crumble the tofu with your hands and mix it with soy sauce.

-• Arrange and spread the tofu, black beans, and common mushrooms on the baking sheet in a single layer.
-Cook the tofu, beans, and mushrooms in the oven for 15 minutes.
+• Spread the tofu, black beans, and mushrooms evenly on the baking sheet.
+Bake for 15 minutes.

-• Transfer black beans to a bowl and smash with a fork.
+• Transfer the black beans to a bowl and mash them with a fork.
 Add the tofu, mushrooms, tomato paste, garlic powder, smoked paprika, nutritional yeast, and salt.
-Mix until well combined with a spatula.
+Mix with a spatula until well combined.

-• Add chia "egg" and oat flour to the burger mix and combine well.
-It will be a bit sticky, but dry enough to handle without sticking to your hands.
-If too wet, add more oat flour.
+• Stir in the chia “egg” and oat flour.
+The mixture should be sticky but dry enough to handle without sticking to your hands.
+If it’s too wet, add more oat flour.

-• Divide the burger mix into 4 equal portions, then form into burger patties.
-Place the burger patties onto a plate and cover.
-Allow to firm up in the refrigerator for at least 30 minutes.
+• Divide the mixture into 4 equal portions and shape into burger patties.
+Place the patties on a plate, cover, and refrigerate for at least 30 minutes to firm up.

-• Cook burger patties over medium heat in a lightly oiled non-stick pan or skillet for 5 minutes on each side, carefully flipping.
+• Heat a lightly oiled non-stick pan or skillet over medium heat.
+Cook the patties for 5 minutes on each side, flipping carefully.

 Notes